jasjukaitis/cmsplugin-htmlsitemap/README.rst

 cmsplugin-htmlsitemap
 =====================

-This is an HTML sitemap plugin for Django CMS.
+This is an HTML sitemap plugin for Django CMS (3).

 Requirements
 ============